-The purpose of the Heat Illness Prevention Program is to meet the requirements set forth in California Code of Regulations (T8 CCR 3395), and as a supplement to the City's Injury and Illness Prevention Program.
-The program applies to all employees working within the day-to-day operations of the City.
+The purpose of the Heat Illness Prevention Program for Indoor and Outdoor Places of Employment is to protect employees from the hazards of hot working environments in both indoor and outdoor environments, to comply with the requirements set forth in California Code of Regulations, Title 8 (CCR T8) section 3395 addresses outdoor workspaces, and section 3396 addresses indoor workplaces and as a supplement to the City's Injury and Illness Prevention Program.
+The program applies to all employees working within the day-to- day operations of the City of Alameda.
+The plan will be reviewed annually and updated if necessary.

-It is the policy of the City of Alameda to fully commit to health and wellbeing of all City employees.
-The Heat Illness Prevention Program establishes procedures and provides information which is necessary to ensure that City employees recognize heat stress to ensure their own safety and the safety of others.
+It is the policy of the City of Alameda to fully commit to the health and wellbeing of all City employees.
+The Heat Illness Prevention Program for Indoor and Outdoor Places of Employment establishes procedures and provides information which is necessary to ensure that City employees recognize heat stress to ensure their own safety and the safety of others.